 5. Bushnell Legend L-Series 10x42mm Binoculars

 Another great budget pair of binoculars from a familiar outdoor brand, Bushnell offers a great choice in the Legend L-series.
 They offer a fantastically comfortable design that is made for easy handling all day.
 The rubber armor that coats this product also delivers a no-slip design as well as helping protect it.
-These Bushnell binoculars absorb shock well, helping then resist breaking over time.
+These Bushnell binoculars absorb shock well, helping them resist breaking over time.

 When you buy these Bushnell binoculars, they will come with a cleaning cloth, rubber lens covers, and a carrying case to hold it all in.
 You will have everything you need to keep these binoculars in top working condition for years to come.